msandim/feup-neural-net-iart/README.md

 ![gui](https://github.com/msandim/neural-net-iart/blob/master/imgs/gui.png?raw=true)

-The interce allows the user to modify the:
+The interface allows the user to modify the:
 * Number of neurons on each hidden layer;
 * Learning rate and momentum values;
 * Train and test data paths;